eik-lib/node-client/README.md

 #### base

 Base root to be used for returned asset files.
-Can be both an absolute URL or relative URL.
-Will only be applied when the module are in development mode.
+Can be either an absolute URL or relative URL.
+Will only be applied when the module is in development mode.

 #### development